 Landing pages should always be followed up by what’s called a ‘thank-you page,’ that confirms receipt of the lead’s information and either provides the offer or details the next steps for receiving the offer.
 For example, if the landing page was offering an ebook, the thank-you page might provide the link to access the ebook.
 If the offer was the free painting consultation we discussed earlier, it might provide a message that someone would be in touch with the lead to schedule the consultation.

 Thank-you pages can also be accompanied by an automated email response that sends the offer or next steps in an email message triggered by the landing page form completion.
 This is especially helpful if the offer is something like a live webinar that will take place at a later date/time, and you want the lead to easily be able to save information such as log-in credentials.

 The critical role of the thank-you page and the email response is to make sure the lead is never left hanging or wondering what will happen next.

 The More Landing Pages You Have, The Better!

 I mean it!
 Put simply, the more landing pages you create, the more opportunities you’ll have to convert visitors into leads.

-So what about that ominous MarketingSherpa stat we mentioned in the very beginning of this article, which states that the number one reason businesses don’t use landing pages is because their marketing department doesn’t know how to set them up or they are too overloaded … ?
+So what about that ominous MarketingSherpa stat we mentioned in the very beginning of this article, which states that the number one reason businesses don’t use landing pages is that their marketing department doesn’t know how to set them up or they are too overloaded?